 Then we will have to capture the metrics.
 Can we use Mail Chimp or Google Analytics or do we have to run some custom queries?

-#1 Updated by Raymond Hoh almost 4 years ago
+#1 Updated by Raymond Hoh over 5 years ago

 Mailchimp should have built-in analytics to change the URLs we want to track into URLs that Mailchimp will track for analytics purposes.